MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/misc/add-partner.md

 5. Type the Microsoft Partner ID for the partner you're adding.
 You can get the partner's Microsoft Partner ID by asking the partner for it.

 6. Complete the rest of the wizard to finish buying your subscriptions.

 ::: moniker-end

 ::: moniker range="o365-germany"

+## Add a partner at the time of purchase

 1. In the [admin center](https://go.microsoft.com/fwlink/p/?linkid=848041), go to the **Billing** \> **Purchase services**  page.